MangoRaft/metrics-server/README.md

 Route Machine is a HTTP router built to run in a cluster environment.
 Using the NATS network to update routes in real-time.

-Route Machine has been built for the use with the Raft framework.
-The events Route Machine emitts are watched by the
+Route Machine has been built for the uses with the Raft framework.
+The events Route Machine emits are watched by the Dea.

 ## Features